openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 ----------------
 As Dragonflow addresses different tenants as different pub/sub channels, notification on object created in forwarded to one of another channel.
-So, the results, when using one tenant and multiple tennants will be different.
+So, the results, when using one tenant and multiple tenants will be different.

 Heavy usage of the system (at single box)